 PHP is the abbreviation for the partial hospitalization program.
-This type of addiction treatment program happens to be more intensive than IOP (intensive outpatient program) but less intensive than residential rehab or full inpatient.
+This type of addiction treatment program is more intensive than IOP (intensive outpatient) but less intensive than residential rehab or full inpatient.

 Compared to an IOP program, PHP requires more sessions and visits per week.
 This type of commitment is similar to a residential recovery program, but unlike traditional rehab, in a PHP program, the patient doesn’t reside at the treatment facility.
 Individuals that attend this program have the decision to choose their housing accommodations.

 PHP programs usually require an average of 5 visits per week.
-The visits can range from 4 to 8 hours, depending on the overall needs of the patient.
-PHP programs can be combined with other activities besides psychiatric or medical attention to better guarantee that the program will be successful.
-As patients generally seem to be at a more vulnerable stage in their lives, every transition that is available to them improves their overall physical and mental health.
+The visits can range from 4 to 8 hours, depending on the patient’s overall needs.
+PHP programs can be combined with other activities besides psychiatric or medical attention to guarantee the program’s success.
+Patients generally seem to be at a more vulnerable stage in their lives, so every transition available to them improves their overall physical and mental health.

 - Mindfulness training